Why Consulting? Best Answers for Your Interview

 The best "why consulting" answers follow a simple three-part structure.
 This mirrors how consultants communicate: lead with the conclusion, support it with evidence, and close with a clear summary.
 In my experience, candidates who use this structure consistently score higher than those who ramble.

-Part 1: Opening statement.
-State clearly that consulting is your top career choice.
-This immediately tells the interviewer you are committed and focused.
+Opening statement: state clearly that consulting is your top career choice.
+This immediately tells the interviewer you are committed and focused

-Part 2: Three reasons with personal evidence.
-Give three specific reasons why consulting appeals to you.
-For each reason, briefly connect it to a real experience from your background.
-This is what separates a great answer from a generic one.
+Three reasons with personal evidence: give three specific reasons why consulting appeals to you, and briefly connect each one to a real experience from your background.
+This is what separates a great answer from a generic one

-Part 3: Closing statement.
-Reiterate that consulting is the best fit for your professional goals.
-This bookends your answer and leaves the interviewer with a clear takeaway.
+- Closing statement: reiterate that consulting is the best fit for your professional goals.
+This bookends your answer and leaves the interviewer with a clear takeaway

-Your entire answer should take about 60 to 90 seconds.
+Your entire answer should take 60 to 90 seconds.
 Anything shorter feels underprepared.
 Anything longer risks losing the interviewer's attention.
-According to former McKinsey interviewers, the ideal length is roughly one minute.

-If you want a structured way to prepare for this and every other consulting behavioral interview question, my fit interview course covers 98% of the questions you could be asked in about 3 hours.
+If you want a structured way to prepare for this and every other behavioral question, my fit interview course covers 98% of the questions you could be asked in about 3 hours.

 What Does a Great "Why Consulting" Answer Sound Like?